Gulf Coast residents still reeling from Hurricane Ida clean up mess left by Francine

 There were no reports of deaths or injuries, he said.

 The storm, which drew fuel from exceedingly warm Gulf of Mexico waters, drenched a large swath of the South, including parts of Arkansas and Florida.
-Flash flooding threatened cities as far away as Atlanta, Jackson, Mississippi, Birmingham, Alabama and Memphis, Tennessee.
+Flash flooding threatened cities as far away as Atlanta; Jackson, Mississippi; Birmingham, Alabama; and Memphis, Tennessee.
+Heavy rain in parts of the South and Southeast that could cause more flooding was forecast into the weekend.

 Francine slammed into the Louisiana coast Wednesday evening with 100 mph (155 kph) winds in coastal Terrebonne Parish, battering a fragile coastal region that has not fully recovered from a series of devastating hurricanes in 2020 and 2021.
-The system then moved at a fast clip toward New Orleans, lashing the city with torrential rain.
-The city awoke to widespread power outages and debris-covered streets.
+The system then lashed New Orleans with torrential rain — leaving behind widespread power outages and debris-covered streets.

 Rushing water nearly enveloped a pickup truck in a New Orleans underpass, trapping the driver inside.
 A 39-year-old emergency room nurse who lived nearby waded into the waist-high water with a hammer, smashed the window and pulled out the driver.
 The rescue was captured live by WDSU.